Skip to content

 The Institute of Physics, London

-Register your interest in attending or for details of the livestream
+Register your interest in the livestream

 This year, alongside the lecture delivered by a keynote speaker Prof Ian Chapman, in the evening, the afternoon will be packed with panel discussions and networking opportunities with leading figures from the R&D sector and the voices driving the future of UK R&D both in and out of government.